josch/findunusedbd/README.md

  - when investigating which build dependencies are unused, virtual packages are not taken into account
  - maybe the fake equivs package can be built outside the schroot to avoid the additional dependencies for installing equivs
- - maybe equivs can be avoided altogether by finding a way to edit debian/control on the fly

 License
 -------